 Santa Shoebox Project

-This is the sixth consecutive year that Stor-Age has partnered with the Santa Shoebox Project.
+This is the seventh consecutive year that Stor-Age has partnered with the Santa Shoebox Project.
 Read more about this in the case study.

 Gavin Lucas CEO

 Employee learning and development

 Stor-Age is committed to employee development through effective learning and training opportunities.
 Our learning and development framework identifies 10 areas for intervention for head office and store-based operations employees.

 We have developed a range of training courses which are delivered in various modes.

 - Our e-learning framework, Edu-Space, enables our employees to receive training and assessment simultaneously online across all our locations.

 - Our learning capability was supported during the year by the engagement of LinkedIn Learning, an on-demand e-learning platform.